 When I was about 10 years old I read the book The Diary of Anne Frank, afterwards, I was determined to keep a diary-like Anne.
 I had a grand plan: I was going to have a special nickname for my diary and I was going to write my innermost thoughts and feelings.
 I think I filled about two pages until I thought, “Umm what the hell do I write about?”
 I had no clue how to start journaling and my journaling days quickly came to an end.
 Back then I didn’t know or understand the benefits of journaling.

 As I grew older the thought of keeping a journal stuck in the back of my mind, but I never acted on it.
 The blank pages I was confronted with were daunting.
 I became overwhelmed and felt lost on where to start.
 I didn’t start journaling until late last year when I felt the need to release a few things.
 My original thinking that a journal can only document your everyday life has shifted.
 A journal is a safe place, its purpose being to provide an outlet.
 Taking time to reflect is a caring gesture to yourself.
+In fact, the benefits of journaling are so far-reaching, that it is one of the first and most important practices in the microdosing steps that can allow you to become a better version of yourself.
+If you’re not aware of what microdosing is-it’s a practice that involves taking small quantities of the psilocybin mushroom, which helps with improved focus and concentration, enhanced creative flow, and with releasing blocked traumas as well (along with other benefits that you may have to experience for yourself).
+When paired with journaling, such practices can become that much more powerful, opening up the gateway to your mind and helping you heal more fully.

 Journaling allows you to: